Spanish debt costs spiral as crisis deepens

 “This method has been used by Germany and by Ireland in the past, it is perfectly valid,” a government source told Reuters.

-The source said the ECB had not been specifically informed of the plans to inject state bonds into Bankia, although the government was in close touch with the Frankfurt-based institution.
+The source said the ECB had not been specifically informed of the plans to inject state bonds into Bankia.
 A final decision had not yet been made on which option to take.

 Bankia’s parent company BFA has asked for 19 billion euros ($23.8 billion) in government help, in addition to 4.5 billion the state has already pumped in to cover possible losses on repossessed property, loans and investments.